top of page

 Heaven is not a faraway place, it’s now

-This line (and basis of the song overall) represents a transformation in the boys’ understanding of love and connection.
-In 0X1=LOVESONG, lyrics like “I don’t belong there / There’s no place for me in heaven” express feelings of inadequacy, and “An angel who one day appeared before me / Take me to your hometown” suggests a yearning to escape to an idealized heaven.
-Here however, they discover that love creates a sense of belonging and sanctuary in the present moment.
-This shift demonstrates their growth, as they move from seeking external salvation to realizing heaven can be found in everyday connections, embodying self-worth and emotional refuge within love.
+SELF REFERENCE: This line (and the core theme of the song) represents a transformation in the boys’ understanding of love and connection.
+In 0X1=LOVESONG, lyrics like “I don’t belong there / There’s no place for me in heaven” convey feelings of inadequacy, while “An angel who one day appeared before me / Take me to your hometown” expresses a longing to escape to an idealized heaven.
+However, in this line, the boys come to realize that heaven is not a distant, unattainable place; instead, it exists in the present moment through love.
+This shift marks their growth, as they move from seeking external salvation to finding a sense of belonging and emotional refuge within their connections, embodying self-worth in the here and now.

 The moment we kiss